ethyca/fidesops/docs/fidesops/docs/ui/datastores.md

 ## Viewing Datastores

-All currently configured datastores will appear in the pagenated Datastore Connections panel.
-For systems with larger collections of datastores, search options are available to filter results.
+All currently configured datastores will appear in the paginated Datastore Connections panel.
+Search options are available to filter the datastore list.

 `Active` datastores are included when fulfilling privacy requests.